Grommash9/tg_chat_mate/README.md

 ## Next Steps

 BEFORE FIRST RELEASE:
-- Enhance media storage in MongoDB within the messages collection.
-  - record files into database only once and reuse for less storage consumpsion
 - Mark messages as read on reading it
 - Message markup support for ui and tg bot